yana0309/SQL_Luke_Barrouse/README.md

 ORDER BY skill_popularity DESC
 LIMIT 10
 ```
-Here's the key takeaways from analysis of the most required skills for remote data analysts in 2023:
+Here are the key takeaways from the analysis of the most required skills for remote data analysts in 2023:

 - **SQL Leads**
  With over 7,000 mentions, SQL is by far the most requested skill for remote data analyst roles.